You’ll find Bordeaux isn’t just about wine—though that’s certainly a highlight.

 Saint-Pierre captures Bordeaux’s UNESCO-listed heart.
 Gothic Saint-André Cathedral dominates Place Pey Berland, surrounded by bustling cafés and boutiques.
 Wander rue Sainte-Catherine for an atmospheric step back in time.

-Don’t miss Place des Quinconces, Europe’s largest square, hosting concerts and festivals.
-October brings the Fête du Vin nouveau celebration, combining Chartrons’ wine heritage with lively street festivities.
+Place des Quinconces is Europe’s largest square and hosts concerts and festivals throughout the year, with October bringing the Fête du Vin nouveau celebration combining wine heritage with lively street festivities.

 Day Trips to Saint-Émilion and Médoc Wine Country